rrovetto/Ontology-Development-Guidelines/Metadata/README.md

 - In other words, "free text descriptions.
 Often a ‘human-friendly text’ description is provided to further clarify design intentions for the entity and improve search." ([source](https://www.ontotext.com/knowledgehub/fundamentals/what-is-a-knowledge-graph/))

+### Support
-**SUPPORT**: If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+Financial support is needed to sustain development.
 ### Copyright
 © 2019-2021, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.